This post may contain affiliate links. If you purchase an item through one of my links, I will earn a small commission at no extra cost to you.

 I am not a doctor, nor do I pretend to be one!
 Be sure to ask your pediatrician if you have any medical questions regarding if these are right for your family.

-Healthy Travel habits:
+Stay Healthy while Traveling habits:

 I am a firm believer in plenty of sleep.
 It doesn’t matter where we are – Disney, Europe, Asia, the beach – I make sure that Little TFT gets at least 9 hours of sleep, preferably 10.
 Yes, I am that compulsive!

 You need to sleep so your immune system can work efficiently.
 When you have an efficiently working immune system, there is a better chance that your body will fight off bacteria and viruses that may get you sick.

 I carry my essential oils with me wherever I go.
 They help strengthen the immune system when traveling as well as to try and stop any sickness from spreading.

 I only use oils that ‘kid safe’ for under 10 years of age, however, I use them on myself too!
 Please note that babies under 2 should not be exposed to oils.
 I either apply to the bottoms of the feet or along the spine, always diluted in carrier oil, such as coconut.
 My favorites:

 Immune Boom – this is a synergy designed for children by Plant Therapy.
 To me, it smells like pickles because it contains dill weed and I despise pickles!
 But, it seems to work, so I don’t complain too much.
 I apply this oil before we board a flight or anytime we will be in close contact with a lot of people.